There was a little event a couple of weeks ago that we celebrated with a special menu. Maybe you’ve heard of the Kentucky Derby?

-Anyway, I like to serve Derby-inspired and traditional dishes while we’re watching the show.
-Juleps are often served, but not with alcohol–that’s not appropriate for the children and plus, I really don’t like the taste of bourbon (I even think Bourbon Balls are gross…don’t tell my family.)
+Juleps are often served here during the Derby, but not with alcohol.
+That’s not appropriate for the children and plus, I really don’t like the taste of bourbon.
+(I even think Bourbon Balls are gross…don’t tell my family.)
 My favorite julep recipe comes from Christy Jordan’s Southern Plate.
 Her Blushing Apple Juleps are UH-may-zin!!
 Put them in a glass with a little crushed mint to give them that whole Derby feel.
 Oh, yeah!

 Another food I like to eat on Derby Day is a Hot Brown.
 A Hot Brown is a sandwich created by the chef at the Brown Hotel in Louisville, Kentucky.
 During the 1920’s, hungry guests would come flocking to the hotel’s restaurant after the dances.
 The chef created the Hot Brown to give them something a little more exciting than just ham and eggs!

 I found a recipe for Hot Brown Bites from Plain Chicken on Pinterest.
 Usually they are made in a mini-muffin tin, but this year I opted to make them in a regular muffin tin.
 They weren’t quite as crispy as the small ones (check out the pictures on Plain Chicken–those hot brown bites are perfection!), but it was a lot less work.
 And I’m all about a lot less work.